-On February 26, 2023, Mr. Yair Horesh's role as Chief Controller of Accounts and Financial Statements came to an end, and he entered the role of Deputy CFO.
+On February 26, 2023, Mr. Yair Horesh was appointed as Deputy CFO instead of his role as Chief Controller of Accounts and Financial Statements.
 On this date, Mr. Yaakov Danino entered the role of Chief Controller of Accounts and Financial Statements.

-On February 26, 2023, Mr. Gideon Avrami's role as Head of Offices came to an end, and he entered the role of Deputy CEO and Head of Properties.
+On February 26, 2023, Mr. Gideon Avrami was appointed as Deputy CEO and Head of Properties instead of his role as Head of Offices.